IntellegixLabs/HTMLOS-Full/README.md

 ---

+##🚨 Still in release 1.0

+HTML OS is still very new and please expect bugs, if you find bugs, please report the issue on the [GitHub Issues](https://github.com/IntellegixLabs/htmlos/issues) page.

 ## 🚀 Features

 - **Desktop Environment**: A fully interactive desktop with draggable windows, a taskbar, and a start menu.